 It might surprise some of you that there is actually a pretty big community of players that play games with only a single-player and that there’s a whole lot of board games that are designed specifically for one-player.

-Playing single player board games isn’t as weird as you may first think.
-If you’re really into a game, solo play gives you chance to experience everything that a box has to offer.
+Playing single-player board games isn’t as weird as you may first think.
+If you’re really into a game, solo play gives you the chance to experience everything that a box has to offer.
 Sometimes games will require several playthroughs to get the full effect, and it’s not always easy to get a group together.

 Some games are extremely complicated and a quick run-through beforehand gives you the chance to learn all of the intricacies of a rule set before your gaming group shows up.
 Especially with games like Arkham Horror, it can be a lot of fun to do a solo run the night before a big gaming session.